adammurdoch/model-experiments/README.md

 ### Variation: remove Gradle specific concept 'target'

-Inline the `targets` block, as it doesn't have much meaning for developers:
+With this pattern, we could inline the `targets` block, as it doesn't have much meaning for developers:

 A Java library with multiple targets: